 - Cost: USD$60 (4200KGS) per person per night, including breakfast, lunch and dinner

-Known to be the pioneers for opening up backcountry skiing in Kyrgyzstan to the western world, the winter adventure company 40 Tribes operates a fantastic yurt camp in Jalpak Tash.
+Known to be the pioneers for opening up backcountry skiing in Kyrgyzstan to the western world, the winter adventure company 40 Tribes operates a fantastic yurt camp.

-Accessed from Ichke-Jergez village not too far from Karakol, Jalpak Tash gets a tremendous amount of snowfall thanks to the moisture and warmth hitting the mountains from nearby Issyk Kul.
+Accessed from their partner village not too far from Karakol, the area gets a tremendous amount of snowfall thanks to the moisture and warmth hitting the mountains from nearby Issyk Kul.

 The private yurt camp is quite similar to the one you’ll find in Boz Uchuk, however it is privately owned, meaning the only way to stay here is to book a tour with 40 Tribes, or rent out the entire place on dates that are available.

-Getting from the village to Jalpak Tash Yurt Camp requires a 6km skin in, but once you’re there you’ll immediately realise why 40 Tribes are known for having the best backcountry skiing options in Kyrgyzstan.
+Getting from their partner village to the Yurt Camp requires a 6km skin in, but once you’re there you’ll immediately realise why 40 Tribes are known for having the best backcountry skiing options in Kyrgyzstan.

 The pristine mountains that surround the camp are just waiting for first descents, and the terrain is some of the best in the country.